vegetablestabber/internship-one/README.md

 - 27 May: Similarity score algorithm is by no means accurate, but Chuan Fu stated that a rough estimation would be sufficient.
 - 30 May: Chuan Fu requires an overall metric for the model
 - 31 May: Added stacked bar graphs to visualise the accuracy of the model

+# Week 4

+- TODO: Change the comparison method for ISIC codes such that the respective ISIC code are looked up for a given NACE code.
+- TODO: Work on an overall metric of the model